DustinOnGithub/myWeather/README.md

 * nicer design
 * search, add and save locations
 * api-key adjustable by the ui
-* forecast for the next hours
-* forecast for weather (rain, sunshine, snow, clear, ...)
 * display only usefull informations
 * fix the typo in weather!!!